blobcode/pine/README.md

 Here we can see the `[config]` header contains `port` and `hosts`.
 Port is the local port it will run on, and hosts is a list of the headers of all hosts you want served from the ones below.

 Now let's take a look at `[a]` and `[b]`.
 They represent internal http services you want forwarded externally.
 In `[a]`'s case, it denotes that we should forward all requests looking for `a.com` or `b.com` to `localhost:4000`.

+### Load Balancing
+If you want to include load balancing, take a look at another project of mine, [scarf](https://github.com/blobcode/scarf), a super simple load balancer written in rust.